AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 ## `Get Asset or AssetType Access Rights`

-Get the calling user or client's access rights to the requested asset or asset type.
+Returns the calling user or client's access rights to the requested asset or asset type.

 ### Request